wemsteral/CV/README.md

 - I value clear, honest communication and open feedback.
 - On my recent project at Deloitte, I was chosen to mediate a meeting between an analytics team and our BAs because I had the technical understanding of how we implemented our analytics and the ability to put this into context for both parties.
-- I have worked in client facing roles for 6 years previously, and pride myself on my ability to be self-aware, respectful and polite.
+- I have worked in client facing roles for 7 years, and pride myself on my ability to be self-aware, respectful and polite.
 In those years I became skilled at identifying client needs and communicating technical solutions (ad tech) to non-technical professionals.
 - I am committed to Agile/XP practices such as face-to-face communication, continuous delivery, collaboration and self-organisation, and appreciate how they contribute to not only a positive working environment, but the bigger commercial picture.
 In my most recent role I was part of an agile delivery team.

 #### Problem Solving